 Instructions

-• Preheat the oven to 350 degrees F and coat a 24 cup mini muffin tin with nonstick spray.
+- Preheat the oven to 350 degrees F and coat a 24 cup mini muffin tin with nonstick spray.

-• Add all ingredients to a medium bowl and stir together to combine thoroughly, but gently.
+- Add all ingredients to a medium bowl and stir together to combine thoroughly, but gently.

-• Add a heaping 1 tablespoon to each prepared muffin cup and bake for 15-17 minutes or until lightly golden brown around the edges and a cake tester inserted into the middle comes out cleanly.
-Cool in the pan for 2 minutes and transfer to a wire rack to cool completely.
+- Add a heaping 1 tablespoon to each prepared muffin cup and bake for 15-17 minutes or until lightly golden brown around the edges and a cake tester inserted into the middle comes out cleanly.
+Cool muffins in the pan for 2 minutes and transfer to a wire rack to cool completely.

-• Serve warm, at room temp, or chilled.
+- Serve warm, at room temp, or chilled.

 Notes

-• Let cool and store in an airtight container at room temperature for 3 days or in the fridge for up to 5.
+- Let muffins cool and store in an airtight container at room temperature for 3 days or in the fridge for up to 5.
 Serve cold or warm briefly in the microwave.
 You can also store in the freezer for up 3 months.
 Thaw in the fridge or at room temperature.

-• Gluten-free: Use gluten-free oats and a gluten-free flour blend.
+- Gluten-free: Use gluten-free oats and a gluten-free flour blend.

-• Dairy-free: Use diary-free chocolate chips.
+- Dairy-free: Use dairy-free chocolate chips.

-• Egg-free: Grind the oats in a food processor or blender before you add them to the batter to create more of a flour-like consistency or use purchased oat flour.
+- Egg-free: Grind the oats in a food processor or blender before you add them to the batter to create more of a flour-like consistency or use purchased oat flour.
 And omit the eggs and add 1 tablespoon ground flaxseeds and ¼ cup water or milk.

-• You can of course use dried cranberries or raisins in place of the chocolate if you prefer.
+- You can, of course, use dried cranberries or raisins in place of the chocolate if you prefer.

-• Use canned or homemade pumpkin puree.
+- Use canned or homemade pumpkin puree.

 Nutrition